xniuuu/LivingCube/README.md

 # LivingCube
-contains code from my bachelor thesis (openGL)
+This repository contains code from my bachelor thesis (openGL) A more detailed readme will follow.